TritonDataCenter/manta-nfs/README.md

 The uid/gid for 'nobody' is -2.

-Because you cannot rename a directory, creating new folders using `finder` is problematic.
-The new folder will initially be created by finder with the name `untitled folder`, but you will not be able to rename it.
+Because you cannot rename a directory, creating new folders using `Finder` is problematic.
+The new folder will initially be created by Finder with the name `untitled folder`, but you will not be able to rename it.
 Instead, you must use a terminal window and the command line to create directories with the correct name.

 The `svc/launchd/com.joyent.mantanfs.plist` file provides an example configuration for launchd(8).
 If necessary, edit the file and provide the correct paths to 'node', 'server.js' and your configuration file.

 Note that this configuration will bring the service up only if an interface other than lo has an IPV4/IPV6 address.
 However the reverse is not true, and launchd will not bring down the service if the network goes away.

 Run the following to load and start the service: